 A large, luxury property with five bedrooms sleeping nine people (plus 2 cots).
 This was a grand extension built 200 years ago.
 It has a secret door linking its dining room to the kitchen of the Old Farmhouse.
 The two properties can be taken together to sleep 15.

 There is a beautiful indoor pool kept at 30C or more all year round and children’s play area, indoors and outdoors with trampoline, swings, ball pool and lots more.
 There is also 16 acres of grounds with woodland, meadows, streams and ponds.
 We are home to all manner of wildlife including badgers, foxes and buzzards.
-There is a huge fenced animal enclosure with alpaca, ducks, chickens, peacocks, pigs, goats and even wallabies.
+There is a huge fenced animal enclosure with alpaca, ducks, chickens, peacocks, pigs, and even goats.

 Combe Martin village is a mile away.
 It has a lovely sheltered beach, famous for its rock pools, together with shops, pubs, and a museum.
 It has a rich history and lively events including a yearly carnival.